wrecks-code/WrecksFileCleaner/README.md

 # WrecksFileCleaner

-WrecksFileCleaner is a Python application designed to automatically clean up your Downloads folder(s) by deleting
+WrecksFileCleaner is a Python application designed to automatically clean up your Downloads folder(s) at Windows Startup by deleting
    - every archive that has already been extracted in the same folder
    - files and folders older than a specified number of days (default is 14)